-15. Recruitment and training of employees
+16. Recruitment and training of employees

-- (1) For the purpose of this regulation, the term "employee" shall be taken to include agents and other persons who carry out functions at the behest of the Board. - (2) The Board shall employ staff that are fit and proper for their roles and shall adopt a policy and procedure designed to ensure: - (a) that employees have the skills, qualifications and experience for their tasks;

-- (b) that the skills available to the Board, taken as a whole are sufficient to carry out the functions of the market operator; - (c) that reasonable steps have been taken to verify employees' experience and qualifications; - (d) that reasonable steps have been taken to establish that the employees are of good reputation and there is no evidence of lack of integrity or circumstances that might render the employee vulnerable to improper pressure; - (e) that the Board has the right to discipline or, if necessary, remove from its employment, any person who fails to abide by the internal controls or who otherwise fails to meet the standards required by the Board's policies and procedures, or by the Act, other applicable statutory requirements, Regulations or other regulatory requirements imposed under the Act or by a self-regulatory organisation of which the market operator is a member. - (3) The Board shall adopt a code of ethics for the staff that will set out the minimum standards of conduct expected of them and describe the way in which they shall behave when confronted with circumstances that may pose a risk to the ethical conduct of the market operator or create a conflict of interest. - (4) The Board shall ensure that the experience and qualifications needed for each post is documented.
-The experience and qualifications shall meet any requirements that may be published by the Commission. - (5) The Board shall adopt a policy that defines the training that each employee shall be given and this training shall include for each employee: - (a) the market operator's relevant internal controls, - (b) the regulatory and statutory obligations relevant to the employee concerned; - (c) the duty of care owed to clients; and - (d) the code of conduct for employees. - (6) The Board shall ensure that all training is carried out according to a programme based on the needs of the market operator, the requirements of the Act, other applicable statute, Regulations or other regulatory requirements imposed under the Act or by a self-regulatory organisation of which the market operator is a member.
-The training shall be recorded. - (7) The Board shall determine what succession planning arrangements are appropriate and ensure that appropriate succession planning is undertaken and documented. - (8) The Board shall review its policies for employment and for training regularly and no less frequently than every three years.
-It shall document the results of the review.
+- (1) For the purpose of these Guidelines, the term "employee" shall be taken to include agents and other persons who carry out functions at the behest of the Board. - (2) The Board shall employ staff that are fit and proper for their roles and shall adopt a policy and procedure designed to ensure that: - (a) employees have the skills, qualifications and experience for their tasks; - (b) the skills available to the Board, taken as a whole, are sufficient to carry out the functions of the market operator; - (c) reasonable steps have been taken to verify employees' experience and qualifications; - (d) reasonable steps have been taken to establish that the employees are of good reputation and there is no evidence of lack of integrity or circumstances that might render the employee vulnerable to improper pressure; - (e) the Board has the right to discipline or, if necessary, remove from its employment, any person who fails to abide by the internal controls or who otherwise fails to meet the standards required by the Board's policies and procedures, or by the Act, other applicable statutory requirements, Guidelines or other regulatory requirements imposed under the Act or by a self-regulatory organisation of which the market operator is a member. - (3) The Board shall adopt a code of ethics for the staff that will set out the minimum standards of conduct and describe the way in which they shall behave when confronted with circumstances that may pose a risk to the ethical conduct of the market operator or create a conflict of interest. - (4) The Board shall ensure that the experience and qualifications needed for each position is documented, and shall meet any requirements that may be published by the Commission. - (5) The Board shall adopt a policy that defines the training that each employee shall be given and this training shall include for each employee the: - (a) market operator's relevant internal controls; - (b) regulatory and statutory obligations relevant to the employee concerned; - (c) duty of care owed to clients; and - (d) code of conduct for employees. - (6) The Board shall ensure that all training is carried out according to a programme based on the needs of the market operator, the requirements of the Act, other applicable statute,

+Guidelines or other regulatory requirements imposed under the Act or by a self-regulatory organisation of which the market operator is a member and the training shall be documented.

+- (7) The Board shall determine what succession planning arrangements are appropriate and ensure that appropriate succession planning is undertaken and documented. - (8) The Board shall review its policies for employment and for training regularly and no less frequently than every three years and shall document the results of the review.

-16. Trading in securities by employees and agents
+17. Trading in securities by employees and agents